My First Time Networking As a New Entrepreneur and What I Learned.

 I put on my corporate “uniform.”
 A black dress, high-heels, and the perfect amount of jewelry (not too much...but not too little).
 Grabbed my hot-off-the-press business cards that read “Business Consultant,” and off I went.

-I walked in the room and immediately went to the registration table to get my “Hello My Name Is…” name tag, in my best handwriting, wrote “Terra Bohlmann” with a black sharpie, and slapped that baby on the right side of my chest.
+Upon entering into the room and immediately went to the registration table to get my “Hello My Name Is…” name tag, in my best handwriting, wrote “Terra Bohlmann” with a black sharpie, and slapped that baby on the right side of my chest.

 Then, I paused.